 God is funny that way.
 I know that he used my anxiety to bring me to him and make me stronger.

-After over a decade of knowing the ends and outs of my anxiety I know how I can make it work for me.
+After over a decade of knowing the ends and outs of my anxiety, I know how I can make it work for me.
 I quit beating myself up.
-I am not a corporate go getter, multitasker, jump out of a plane (or get a plane for that matter) type of person.
+I am not a corporate go-getter, multitasker, jump out of a plane (or get on a plane for that matter) type of person.
 I require a slower pace in life.
 I listen to my body and I do what it needs me to do.
 I just can’t achieve what some people can achieve, and isn’t that okay?
 Aren’t we all supposed to be different?
-My God given gifts and talents look much different than some other people’s.
+My God-given gifts and talents look much different than some other people’s.
 And it took me WAY too long to realize that.
 I feel very blessed to have been shown this.
 And I know without Jesus I couldn’t have recognized this on my own.
-God has shown his favor on me and awarded me a break to stay at home and focus on what I need and works for me, and what gives me a purpose….my kids/
+God has shown his favor to me and awarded me a break to stay at home and focus on what I need.
+It works for me, and what gives me a purpose….my kids.

 Finding my way out